Fifth generation of video game consoles: Aftermath of the fifth generation

 The Sega Saturn suffered from poor marketing and comparatively limited third-party support outside Japan.
 Sega's decision to use dual processors was roundly criticized, as this made it difficult to efficiently develop for the console.
-Sega was also hurt by the Saturn's surprise four-month-early U.S. launch of their console; third-party developers, who had been planning for the originally scheduled launch, could not provide many launch titles and were angered by the move.
+Sega was also hurt by the Saturn's surprise four-month-early U.S. launch; third-party developers, who had been planning for the originally scheduled launch, could not provide launch titles and were angered by the move.
 Retailers were caught unprepared, resulting in distribution problems; some retailers, such as the now defunct KB Toys, were so furious that they refused to stock the Saturn thereafter.

 Due to numerous delays, the Nintendo 64 was released one year later than its competitors.
-By the time it was finally launched in 1996, Sony had already established its dominance, the Saturn was starting to struggle, and the 3DO and Jaguar had been discontinued.
+By the time it was finally launched in 1996, the PlayStation had already established its dominance, the Saturn was starting to struggle, and the 3DO and Jaguar had been discontinued.
 Its use of cartridge media rather than compact discs alienated some developers and publishers due to the space limits, the relatively high cost involved, and a considerably longer production time.
 In addition, the initially high suggested retail price of the console may have driven potential customers away, and some early adopters of the system who had paid the initial price may have been angered by Nintendo's decision to cut the price of the system by $50 six months after its release.
 However, the Nintendo 64 turned out to be a commercial success, particularly in the United States, where it sold 20.63 million units, nearly two thirds of its worldwide sales of 32.93 million units.
 It was also home to highly successful games such as Star Fox 64, Mario Kart 64, The Legend of Zelda: Ocarina of Time, The Legend of Zelda: Majora's Mask, Super Mario 64, GoldenEye 007, Banjo-Kazooie, and Super Smash Bros.
 While Nintendo 64 sold far more units than the Sega Saturn, Atari Jaguar, and 3DO combined, it posed no challenge to the PlayStation's lead in the market.